spis2022/game-project-Addy-Connor/README.md

 WASD Movement Keys

-Left Shift to dash

-Use the mouse to aim the fireball and chain lightning
+Use the mouse to aim certain weapons

 p to pause